Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Sublinear Number of Samples

-We give some intuition for why this is true: Assume there exists a $(o(n),n)$-stopping rule $\vr$ with guarantee bounded away from $1/e$.
-Then we could obtain a $(0,n)$-stopping rule $\vr'$ by interpreting (for suitable $n'$) the first $o(n')$ values as samples, the following $n'$ values as actual values on which the rule may stop, and then running $\vr$ in this setting.
-As we can choose $n'=(1-o(1))\cdot n$, the expected maximum of $n$ and $n'$ draws (from any distribution) are identical up to a $(1-o(1))$ factor, so the guarantee of $\vr$ carries over to $\vr'$, contradicting Theorem~\ref{thm:upper}.
-We give a short formal proof based on Theorem~\ref{thm:upper_par} in Appendix~\ref{app:cor}.
+We conclude this section by showing that even with $o(n)$ samples the guarantee of~$1/e$ is still best possible.
+To gain some intuition why this is true, assume that there existed an $(o(n),n)$-stopping rule $\vr$ with guarantee greater than $1/e$ by some constant.
+We could then obtain a $(0,n)$-stopping rule $\vr'$ that interprets, for a suitable choice of~$n'$, the first $o(n')$ values as samples and the following $n'$ values as actual values on which it may stop, and then runs $\vr$ in this setting.
+If we choose $n'=(1-o(1))\cdot n$, the expected maxima of $n$ and $n'$ draws from any distribution are identical up to a $(1-o(1))$ factor.
+The guarantee of $\vr$ would thus carry over to $\vr'$, contradicting \autoref{thm:upper}.